 - Poultry and Other Fowl

-- Technology & Leadership Development (precision agriculture; animal data management; miscellaneous equipment; computer hardware and record management software; broadband internet service; leadership development)
+- AgTech & Leadership Development (precision agriculture; animal data management; miscellaneous equipment; computer hardware and record management software; broadband internet service; leadership development)

-- Value-Added & Marketing (value-added; agritourism development; certified/commercial kitchen construction or renovation; marketing and promotion)
+- Value-Added & Marketing (value-added; agritourism development; certified/commercial kitchen construction or renovation; marketing and promotion; food safety)

 The program is based on a 50/50 cost-share.
 Producers whose applications are approved must complete their project in compliance with the guidelines and submit paid receipts for purchases.
 (Please remember payments made in cash are NOT eligible.)
 After the review committee approves the receipts, the applicant will be reimbursed 50% of their eligibile expenses.